Masterización de Audio con MasteringBOX

 • Male voices, bass guitars, upright bass and kick drums can benefit from this bass boost.

-• The proximity effect can be problematic for instruments such as acoustic guitars.
+• The microphone proximity effect can be problematic for instruments such as acoustic guitars.
 If the microphone placement is too close makes the guitar sound boomy by over-boosting the low end, resulting in a distorted signal.
 It’s worth doing some research on the best guitar microphones to avoid this.

 • When recording female vocals you’ll likely want to avoid boosting the bass and let her natural mid and high tones shine through clearly.

 • A singer swaying back and forth in front of the microphone is a moving sound source.
-The fluctuations in the amplitude of the signal cause a wavering proximity effect.
+The fluctuations in the amplitude of the signal cause a wavering microphone proximity effect.

 Which microphones should you use?